SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ![](https://github.com/SMARTlab-Purdue/ros-tutorial-gazebo-simulation/blob/master/images/gzsim-camview3.png)

 ## Putting it all together
-In this section we mount the light sensor on the custom mobile robot (sdf file) created previously.
+In this section, we mount the light sensor on the custom mobile robot (sdf file) created previously.
 Let the mobile robot move about; watch the images being captured and the calculated illuminance values published in real time.

 1. Create a model directory for the light sensor: